Derrick White NBA Preview vs. the Cavaliers

 Derrick White Insights vs. the Cavaliers

-- This season, White has made 4.9 shots from the floor per game, which adds up to 10.0% of his team's total makes.
+- This season, he's put up 10.0% of the Celtics' attempted field goals, as he's averaging 10.3 per contest.

-- He's attempted 5.8 threes per game, or 11.7% of his team's shots from beyond the arc this season.
+- He's put up 5.9 threes per game, or 12.0% of his team's shots from beyond the arc this season.

-- The Cavaliers are the seventh-best defensive team in the NBA, giving up 110.3 points per contest.

-- The Cavaliers are the 13th-ranked squad in the league, allowing 43.6 rebounds per game.
+- The Cavaliers are the seventh-best defensive squad in the league, allowing 110.7 points per game.

-- Looking at assists, the Cavaliers have conceded 24.7 per contest, fifth in the league.
+- Conceding 43.6 rebounds per game, the Cavaliers are the 13th-ranked team in the league.

-- In terms of 3-pointers, the Cavaliers are ninth in the NBA, allowing 11.9 makes per contest.
+- Conceding 24.6 assists per contest, the Cavaliers are the fifth-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!